avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

  * @param nodeID The NodeID of the validator.
  * @param startingWeight The weight of the validator at the time of registration.
  * @param sentNonce The current weight update nonce sent by the manager.
- * @param receivedNonce The highest nonce received from the P-Chain
+ * @param receivedNonce The highest nonce received from the P-Chain.
  * @param weight The current weight of the validator.
  * @param startTime The start time of the validator.
  * @param endTime The end time of the validator.